 The register contains a pointer to the Technology Specific Bootstrap Register Map.
+The SBRM Supported bit in the Device Capability register indicates if this register is present or not.

 Offset Hex 1D8

 Length 8

 Access Type R

 Support CM

 Data Type UINT64

 Factory Default Implementation Specific